-How to Install Dusk on Linux (Twilight Princess PC Port Guide)
+Install Dusk on Linux — Twilight Princess PC Port

-Install Dusk on Linux — x86_64 and ARM64 builds.
-Avoid the AppImage permission bug, real save paths, real settings menus, and how to pick the right graphics backend.
+Install Dusk on Linux (x86_64 + ARM64).
+Avoid the AppImage permission bug, find real save paths, and pick the right graphics backend for your distro.

-This guide covers installing Dusk — the native Twilight Princess PC port — on Linux desktop.
+This guide covers installing Dusklight (formerly Dusklight) — the native Twilight Princess PC port — on Linux desktop.
 For Steam Deck, see the dedicated Steam Deck guide (the Deck uses the same Linux x86_64 binary but the setup flow is different).

 Time required: ~10 minutes Difficulty: Easy